opensafely/absolute-risks-covid-research/README.md

 # OpenSAFELY Absolute Risks repository

 This repository explores absolute risks of various COVID-19 outcomes (mortality, hospitalisation) using the OpenSAFELY data.
+A key part of this explores risks of COVID-19 mortality and hospitalisation among people with learning disability.

 # Absolute risks of COVID-19 outcomes